Am I Tripping, Losing Balance, Getting Older or Just Clumsy?

 Proprioception problems are not limited to the elderly.
 When athletes get hurt and have a period of immobilization (like a surgical recovery or use of a cast and crutches), the affective area does not move throughout the normal range of motion.
 Thus, the receptors become inhibited from providing the same proprioceptive feedback to the brain to interpret.
 Physical therapists spend much of the treatment sessions performing joint mobilization techniques, flexibility and balance-oriented exercises that not only increase range of motion, but directly increase proprioception.
 Restoration of movement is also necessary to increase muscular strength.
 You have to have motion available to use it.
 The further a muscle is elongated, the more potential force it can produce.

 It is important to recognize that balance issues are not exclusive to just getting older and should not be overlooked.
 Recognizing which systems are compromised is the first step in helping reduce balance issues.
 Should you experience any balance related symptoms, it is advisable to seek the opinion of your primary care physician, ENT specialist, or local physical therapist.

-Michael Dow MSPT is founder and CEO/Clinical Director of Amity Physical Therapy, now with three offices in Woodbridge, Hamden and Branford.
-He received his degree from Fairfield University and is recognized by the U.S. Dep’t of Health and Human Services for his work with the national Multiple Sclerosis Society.
+Michael Dow MSPT, and CEO/Clinical Director of Amity Physical Therapy, founded the practice 18 years ago, and now has five offices in Woodbridge, Hamden, Branford, Milford and Wallingford.
+He received his degree from Sacred Heart University and is recognized by the U.S. Department of Health and Human Services for his work with the national Multiple Sclerosis Society.
 He works with patients of all ages, pediatrics to geriatrics, as well as local high school and college athletes.
-Michael can be reached at 203-389-4593 or www.amitypt.com.
+Michael can be reached at 203-389-4593 or visit amitypt.com.